dingotiles/dingo-postgresql-release/images/README.md

 postgres=>
 ```

+NOTE: change `10.244.21.6:40000` to the `host:port` shown in the `curl -s ${ETCD_CLUSTER}/v2/keys/service/my_first_cluster/members` output.

 ### Expand the cluster

+One feature of Patroni is that it makes adding replicas very easy.
+We just need to start another Patroni container that connects to the same etcd with the same `$PATRONI_SCOPE`.

-To run a second container that joins to the same cluster, binding to host port 40001:
+To run a second container that joins to the same cluster, binding to host port 40001 (just a different port from above given that currently the container is on the same host machine):

 ```
 _docker rm -f paul